cjcarvajal/sentiment-analysis/README.md

 ### Execution

-Clone this repository into your machine, download the Test.csv and Train.csv from [Kaggle](https://www.kaggle.com/columbine/imdb-dataset-sentiment-analysis-in-csv-format) and place this files in the folder of the cloned repo.
-Remember you should have Python3 installed and the modules discused in (#tech-stack).
+Clone this repository into your machine, download the Test.csv and Train.csv from [Kaggle](https://www.kaggle.com/columbine/imdb-dataset-sentiment-analysis-in-csv-format) and place these files in the folder of the cloned repo.
+Remember you should have Python3 installed and the modules discused in [Tech stack](#tech-stack).
 Then execute the script with:

 ```
 python3 sentiment_analysis.py